Occupational Therapy Program

-- an individualized evaluation, during which the client/family and occupational therapist determine the person’s goals,
+- An individualized evaluation, during which the client/family and occupational therapist determine the person’s goals,

-- customized intervention to improve the person’s ability to perform daily activities and reach the goals, and
+- Customized intervention to improve the person’s ability to perform daily activities and reach the goals

-- an outcomes evaluation to ensure that the goals are being met and/or make changes to the intervention plan.
+- An outcomes evaluation to ensure that the goals are being met and/or make changes to the intervention plan.